takecare/haiku/README.md

 The enterity of the infrastructure is on Deta, requiring little to no intervention on our end.

-At the moment we have only one micro/cloud function, named `syllables`.
+At the moment we have only one micro/cloud function, named `api`.
 It currently requires no authentication whatsoever (although we may be adding API keys in the future).
 It is served over HTTPS, managed by Deta.

 It's our whole API, providing endpoints to determine the number of syllables in a word, line or set of lines.

-We don't rely on any WSGI server as Deta has its own, which wraps every micro it runs.
+We rely on [gunicorn](https://gunicorn.org/) as our WSGI server in production, and on [Werkzeug](https://pypi.org/project/Werkzeug/) for local development.

 ### Local development

+As we only have one micro at the moment, these section focus on that single micro/function.
+If we deploy more micros in the future they'll likely follow the same exact setup as our `api` micro.

-#### Venv
+#### Virtual Environment

-We use Python v3.9.13 (this is because Deta - our infrastructure - supports only versions 3.7, 3.8 and 3.9).
+We use Python v3.9.13 (this is because Deta Space [only supports versions 3.8 and 3.9](https://deta.space/docs/en/quickstart-guides/python)).
+We use `pyenv` to manage Python versions locally (but you don't have to).

-- Go to `server/syllables`
+- Go to `server/api`
-- Run `python3 -m venv venv` to create the virtual environment
+- Run `python3 -m venv .venv` to create the virtual environment
-- Activate it: `source venv/bin/activate`
+- Activate it: `source .venv/bin/activate`
 - Make sure you're picking up the virtual environment: `which python3`, `which pip` - these should print out results from your local virtual environment